Tree of knowledge system: Solution

-If it is so difficult to define terms such as 'psychology' with such precision, why bother?
-Why not just agree that we all have at least a rough idea of what psychology is, and take the rest of the afternoon off?
-After all, if theoretical or empirical work improves our understanding of some aspect of the world or our fellow people, or improves our ability to help people enhance their physical or emotional well being, what difference does it make whether this work is considered a part of psychology, of cognitive science, of behavioral neuroscience, of public health, or what have you?
-This raises the question of what definitions in general are good for.

 In a similar vein, Scott O. Lilienfeld, who described Henriques' effort as "thoughtful", contended that psychology is "an inherently fuzzy concept that resists precise definition" and that "attempts to define psychology [would be] likely to hamper rather than foster consilience across disciplines".
 Lilienfield went on further to suggest that the scientist-practitioner gap in psychology lies not in definitional issues, but in different "epistemic attitudes" between these two groups.
 He stated that scientists have an epistemic attitude of empiricism, (where questions regarding human nature are settled by scientific evidence), and that practitioners have an epistemic attitude of romanticism, (where questions of human nature are settled by intuition).
 Lilienfeld suggested that the solution to the scientist-practitioner gulf isn't definitional, but in "train[ing] future clinical scientists to appreciate the proper places of romanticism and empiricism within science".

 Consciousness and human behavior

 A frequent question and point of confusion in the ToK System is the definition and meaning of consciousness.
 As mentioned above, mind is not synonymous with consciousness.
 And, to understand consciousness from a ToK vantage point, it is crucial to recognize that the term is often ambiguous in its meaning.
 Two primary meanings are sentience, which is the capacity for mental experience and self-awareness, which is the capacity to be aware of one's awareness.
 Sentience is conceptualized as a "level 3" phenomenon, possessed by many animals other than humans and is defined as a "perceived" electro-neuro-chemical representation of animal-environment relations.
 The ingredient of neurological behavior that allows for the emergence of mental experience is considered the "hard" problem of consciousness and the ToK System does not address this question explicitly.
 In contrast, through the Justification Hypothesis (see below), the ToK System involves a very direct analysis of the other issue of consciousness, that of self-awareness.

 Another frequent question that is raised is "Where does individual human behavior fall on the ToK?"
 To analyze human behavior from the context of the ToK, one uses the ToK like a prism to separate the dimensions of behavior into physiochemical, biogenetic, neuropsychological and sociolinguistic.
 Thus if we imagine a conversation between a husband and wife as follows: